AI hardware explainer

 Also avoid turning the story into a simple “replacement” headline.
 Custom chips can sit alongside other accelerators.
 AI companies may still use multiple hardware partners because training, inference, availability, cost, and reliability are different problems.

-Jalapeno chip FAQ
+AI inference chip FAQ

 Is Jalapeno for ChatGPT users or for data centers?